Expander graph: Expander walk sampling

-The Chernoff bound states that, when sampling many independent samples from a random variables in the range [−1, 1], with high probability the average of our samples is close to the expectation of the random variable.
+The Chernoff bound states that, when sampling many independent samples from a random variable in the range [−1, 1], with high probability the average of our samples is close to the expectation of the random variable.
 The expander walk sampling lemma, due to Ajtai, Komlós & Szemerédi (1987) and Gillman (1998), states that this also holds true when sampling from a walk on an expander graph.
 This is particularly useful in the theory of derandomization, since sampling according to an expander walk uses many fewer random bits than sampling independently.

 AKS sorting network and approximate halvers

 Sorting networks take a set of inputs and perform a series of parallel steps to sort the inputs.
 A parallel step consists of performing any number of disjoint comparisons and potentially swapping pairs of compared inputs.
 The depth of a network is given by the number of parallel steps it takes.
 Expander graphs play an important role in the AKS sorting network, which achieves depth O(log n).
 While this is asymptotically the best known depth for a sorting network, the reliance on expanders makes the constant bound too large for practical use.

 Within the AKS sorting network, expander graphs are used to construct bounded depth ε-halvers.
 An ε-halver takes as input a length n permutation of (1, …, n) and halves the inputs into two disjoint sets A and B such that for each integer k ≤ n/2 at most εk of the k smallest inputs are in B and at most εk of the k largest inputs are in A. The sets A and B are an ε-halving.

 Following Ajtai, Komlós & Szemerédi (1983), a depth d ε-halver can be constructed as follows.
 Take an n vertex, degree d bipartite expander with parts X and Y of equal size such that every subset of vertices of size at most εn has at least 1 – ε/ε neighbors.

 The vertices of the graph can be thought of as registers that contain inputs and the edges can be thought of as wires that compare the inputs of two registers.
 At the start, arbitrarily place half of the inputs in X and half of the inputs in Y and decompose the edges into d perfect matchings.
 The goal is to end with X roughly containing the smaller half of the inputs and Y containing roughly the larger half of the inputs.
 To achieve this, sequentially process each matching by comparing the registers paired up by the edges of this matching and correct any inputs that are out of order.
 Specifically, for each edge of the matching, if the larger input is in the register in X and the smaller input is in the register in Y, then swap the two inputs so that the smaller one is in X and the larger one is in Y. It is clear that this process consists of d parallel steps.